 Laguna Humantay is one of the most popular attractions near Cusco, Peru and is know for its unbelievably blue waters and epic view of the enormous Humantay Lake towering overhead.
 The trailhead for the lake is loacted in the Mollepata District of southern Peru is a 3 hours bus ride from Cusco.

 If you’re thinking that a natural lake couldn’t possibly be that blue you aren’t alone.
 We didn’t believe the pictures we saw either!
-But when you come up over the last hill and lay eyes on the teal water, massive glaciers, and staggering Humantay Mountain, you’ll lose not
+But when you come up over the last hill and lay eyes on the teal water, massive glaciers, and staggering Humantay Mountain, your disbelief will turn into reality.

 Standing tall behind the lake is Humantay Mountain, often referred to as “Apu” Humantay by the Incans who view the mountain as a god, spiritual guardian, protector of the surrounding lands.
 In fact, the lake gets its color from the minerals carried into the water from the glaciers melting down from the mountain.